SirPlease/ZoneMod/README.md

 	 * Punch damage decreased to 6.

 * Survivors
- * Friendly Fire Godframes have been set to 0.3 seconds.
+ * Friendly Fire Godframes have been added and set to 0.3 seconds.

 This will get rid of instant Friendly Fire incidents after clears.